ryan-mcclue/ryan-mcclue/src/knowledge.md

 In order of ascending levels of audible frequencies 20Hz-20000Hz have devices woofer, subwoofer, speaker and tweeter.

-Thread is new low-power protocol for Matter (and therefore IoT devices, i.e. mesh network).
-Similar to Zigbee and Z-Wave

 MOSFETs are a type of transistor. different transistors for say quick-switching, low signal, high frequency, amplifier etc.